Where to stay in Halkidiki - Ultimate Guide 2021

 You will find some very popular little taverns here, mini markets, and of course some of the best beaches in Halkidiki, Karidi and Fava, both sandy with shallow turquoise and amazing warm water surrounded by white sculpted rocks and pines leaning over the sea.
 Our favorite burger restaurant, Garlic, is also here.
 Book a holiday house in Professor’s Settlement and enjoy your holidays to the fullest!

 The houses and restaurants that have been built around this harbour have made it grow into somewhat of a village on its own, built around an existing old church.
 Even though it is not officially recognized as a village, Ormos Panagias is considered a Halkidiki resort in its own right that attracts many people.
 Tourist boat tours to Mount Athos and its monasteries leave from this port.
 Ormos Panagias is ideally situated to the east side of Sithonia, with fish taverns, a bar, bakery and mini market.
-Its nearby beach, Trani Ammouda, is a huge sandy beach, with some organized bits but mainly non-organized, ideal for families to grab their umbrellas and head for a swim in turquoise waters.
+Its nearby beach, Trani Ammouda, is a huge sandy beach, with some organized bits but mainly non-organized, ideal for families to grab their umbrellas and head for a swim in turquoise waters - it has also won the international "Blue Flag" award, for its outstanding quality!

 In the main square of this traditional village, the traditional taverns that surround the fountain and the blooming roses are offered for an enjoyable meal.
 However, it is recommended to take a romantic walk in its cobbled streets with the traditional houses of the 19th century, which are typical examples of folk architecture, and the churches of Saint George and Saint Paraskevi.
 Although Agios Nikolaos is a mountain village, its shores (more than thirty kilometers in length), with beautiful picturesque coves and clean beaches, are located at a short distance from the village and stand out for their fine sand and clear blue sea.